Scientific Name

 How to Grow and Care

 It grows in moist soil, often in clay pans and in and around shallow standing water of dams and rock pools.
 On moist soil, plants are often deep red, tufted, less than 2.4 inches (6 cm) tall, and with up to 3 flowers per node.
-When inundated, the floating branches become up to 14 inches (35 cm) long, are swollen at the base where they bear linear leaves, while the floating leaves are oblanceolate and much broader and rarely produce more than one flower per node.
+When inundated, the floating branches become up to 14 inches (35 cm) long and are swollen at the base where they bear linear leaves, while the floating leaves are oblanceolate and much broader and rarely produce more than one flower per node.
 The floating stems are little-branched and may be unbranched in plants growing in rock pools without much organic matter.

 Links